Mine water energy scheme at Gateshead

 This project has an estimated saving of 72,000 tonnes of CO2 over 40 years which equates to annual savings of about 1,800 tonnes CO2 per annum.

-The council is working closely with experts from the Coal Authority, who manage all the disused mine workings under Gateshead, to ensure the success of the project.
+The Coal Authority, manages all of the disused mine workings under Gateshead and experts worked with the council to ensure the success of the project.

 Heat accounts for half of the UK’s energy demands, with most currently derived from gas.
 However, government targets state that by 2025 there will be no gas connections in new build houses and businesses.
-Technology-ready alternatives, such as mine energy, are sure to play a huge role in supplying Britain’s energy needs for years to come.
+Technology-ready alternatives, such as mine water heat networks, are sure to play a huge role in supplying Britain’s energy needs for years to come.

-Our specialist mine energy team can provide advice, support and consultancy to a range of external stakeholders about projects across the UK.
+Our specialist mine water heat team can provide advice, support and consultancy to a range of external stakeholders about projects across Great Britain.